thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 * A notebook-like SQL IDE (similar to DataBricks Spark notebooks) to make data scientists and analysts more productive
 * Sharing databases with teammates

-### KùzuDB
+### Kùzu

 Kùzu is the furthest ahead among graph DB vendors in the quest to provide an easy-to-use and scalable embeddable graph DBMS.

 * [Kùzu](https://kuzudb.com/) is a powerful, open-source, ACID-compliant graph database **ready for production**, with great support for the openCypher query language
   * My [experiments](../embedded-db-2) with it show it to be blazing fast in comparison to existing solutions, and it's able to handle large-scale graph queries using a familiar query language.
 * As they mention in their blog[^7], Kùzu is aiming to emulate in the graph database world what DuckDB has done in the SQL world, and gain widespread adoption through a sound core that's open-source and scalable
-* As the use cases for graph data structures & algorithms proliferate into ML/AI and LLM applications, my take is that an as-yet unannounced commercial offering from KùzuDB could be hugely valuable in building analytics tools powered by graphs
+* As the use cases for graph data structures & algorithms proliferate into ML/AI and LLM applications, my take is that an as-yet unannounced commercial offering from Kùzu could be hugely valuable in building analytics tools powered by graphs

 ### LanceDB + LanceDB Cloud